nepur/esp2866_12E_workshop/README.md

 This workshop is based around the ESP8266 ESP-12E using Arduino versus NodeMCU (Lua) build that comes on it from the factory.
 Arduino on ESP 12-E.  This will work very similarly to other arduinos.

+##Verify that your board works
+Out of the box the NodeMCU 1.0 can be tested with the default NodeLua 1.0 build.
+This will verify that the hardware and WiFi is working correctly:

+1. Plug the board into a USB port to power it
+2. The SSID of the board should be "DoitWifi", and the password is "12345678"
+3. On your computer with Wifi enabled, open a browser at 192.168.1.1
+4. Click the D0 button in the HTML form to verify the light turns on and the board is working

 ##Software Prerequisites

 1. If using the latest Node MCU 1.0 ESP-12E from DoIt, you will need to ensure you have the CH341 driver installed.
 This board uses the CH341 USB driver.